 In 2014, James Musoni, the Minister of Local Government, launched the Rwanda Media Barometer to share perceptions of media stakeholders, civil society organizations, the general public, and media experts on the state of media in Rwanda.
 With media development given a rating of 61%, a major need for an increase in public and media interaction was indicated.

-Even at this juncture, media is still needing to further engage with the public audiences of Rwanda.
+Even at this juncture, the media is still needing to further engage with the public audiences of Rwanda.

 And so even with unprecedented levels of forgiveness and an impressive focus on the future viability of the country, imperfect it remains.
 History and culture can be messy, and Rwanda is no exception.

 But despite both palpable and complex cultural and media elements of Rwanda, one thing can be certain.
-For the positive stories – both unreported and reported – Rwandans continually, are the key players in community, increasingly large-scale change, and development.
+For the positive stories – both unreported and reported – Rwandans continually, are the key players in the community, increasingly large-scale change, and development.

 There is more to Rwanda than most articles, news outlets, and publications reveal.
 More than highly touted government initiatives, it is stories – layer on top of layer – that are proving that Rwandans are the ones changing and bringing possibility, innovation, and empowerment to their “land of a thousand hills.”